 Meanings of Turbulence

 Turbulence describes violent or unsteady movement, especially in air or water.
 It also refers to emotional unrest, social upheaval, or conflict.
-It paints a picture of a forceful or chaotic disturbance, whether physical or metaphorical.
+In practice, it often suggests a disruption that makes progress harder, whether that disruption is physical, mental, or political.

 Definition